 She even tossed in a few vocal chuckles, and immediately felt alien.
 This can’t be the right way to handle this, she thought.

-For this article I consulted with Misty Rosier, licensed clinical mental health clinician, therapist at Elevations RTC, a co-ed adolescent treatment center.
-She has worked with teens for 15 years and is a frequent presenter on the topic of bullying.
+For this article I consulted with Misty Rosier, a licensed clinical mental health clinician out of Utah who has worked with teens for 15+ years and is a frequent presenter on the topic of bullying.

 Rosier explains, “Pretending to laugh at a bully’s insults doesn’t usually work because body language is the most honest form of communication.